andymurd/andymurd/README.md

 # 👋 Hi there, I'm Andy Murdoch

 I'm a system architect living in Adelaide, South Australia.
-I'm currently working for <a href="https://maxmine.com.au" target="_blank">MaxMine</a> providing shared services and APIs for a mining data analytics piepline.
+I'm currently working for <a href="https://maxmine.com.au" target="_blank">MaxMine</a> providing shared services and APIs for a mining data analytics pipeline.

+As you can see, almost all of my code is kept private and github account is mostly used for forking and patching to third-party repos.

 ## Languages